Build consensus in your organization by applying the Nemawashi strategy and using SafetyCulture (iAuditor) to gather and analyze useful data

 Usually the most impacted among employees when changes happen in the organization, direct reports or the employees in production are essential in building a proposal or formulating new ideas for they are a rich source of data on what is actually happening in the production area.
 They have practical knowledge of how processes are done and are likely to have some suggestions on areas for improvement.
 In doing Nemawashi among direct reports, you can:

 Fellow supervisors or managers can be helpful in building consensus for a proposal or new idea if they are made aware of how these proposals can be good for them and their direct reports, too.
 For Nemawashi among peers, you can:

 At this level, it is ideal to have already analyzed the collected information from direct reports and considered the takeaways from discussions made among peers such as fellow supervisors or managers.
 Here is where Nemawashi is probably at its most crucial.

-Doing Nemawashi means that one intends to build consensus and be able to improve the idea or proposal before it can be implemented. iAuditor by SafetyCulture is a powerful tool that can help organizations make sure that pertinent information is gathered and analyzed in order to build support for proposals during Nemawashi.
+Doing Nemawashi means that one intends to build consensus and be able to improve the idea or proposal before it can be implemented in any business process.
+SafetyCulture is a powerful quality management tool that businesses can use for continuous improvement efforts and problem-solving approaches.
+It can help organizations make sure that pertinent information is gathered and analyzed in order to build support for proposals during Nemawashi.

-Best for teams and team leaders, iAuditor can help you:
+Best for teams and team leaders, SafetyCulture can help you: